solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 ### Task 2: Create a route from Azure Digital Twins for Time Series Insights

 1. In the CLI Command window, create a new route on your Azure Digital Twins instance so that all digital twins updates will be routed through an endpoint.
-Execute the following command to establish this route (replace DIGITAL_TWINS_INSTANCE_NAME with your own value):
+Execute the following command to establish this route (replace RESOURCE_GROUP_NAME and DIGITAL_TWINS_INSTANCE_NAME with your own values):

     ```Bash
-    az dt route create -n DIGITAL_TWINS_INSTANCE_NAME --endpoint-name EventHubEndpoint --route-name EventHubRoute --filter "type = 'Microsoft.DigitalTwins.Twin.Update'"
+    az dt route create -g RESOURCE_GROUP_NAME -n DIGITAL_TWINS_INSTANCE_NAME --endpoint-name EventHubEndpoint --route-name EventHubRoute --filter "type = 'Microsoft.DigitalTwins.Twin.Update'"
     ```

 2. Establishing this route will provide data into an event hub located in the **{PREFIX}eventhubnamespaces** resource of the lab resource group.
 This event hub (**tsieventhub**) exposes a **tsi-preview** consumer group which are used as the Event Source of the Time Series Insights environment.